To know

 Horizon line

 The position of the yellow horizon line changes according to the settings assigned to the camera (on the Y axis and on the rotation) and to the FOV.
 The minimum and maximum limits of these settings are handled by 2.5dTK.
-If there are any objects in the scene (areas, 3D and 2D objects) the horizon must not collide with them otherwise the objects would be displaced from their original position.
+When there are areas in the scene the horizon must not collide with them.

 If you come across this limitation you should know that: